Kazhnuz/awesome-sonic/README.md

 ## Improvements and New Features

+### Sonic the Hedgehog

+- [Sonic the Hedgehog 1 @ SAGE 2010](http://info.sonicretro.org/Sonic_the_Hedgehog_1_@_SAGE_2010) - An improvement to Sonic 1, with scoring in mind, by Cinossu

 ### Sonic the Hedgehog 2

 - [Sonic 2 Long Version](http://info.sonicretro.org/Sonic_2_Long_Version) - Sonic 2 extended to integrate the unused levels, by Sonic Hachelle-Bee.

+### Sonic the Hedgehog CD

+- [Sonic CD++](http://info.sonicretro.org/Sonic_CD_Plus_Plus) - A hack that add jump dash/homming attack and Sonic the Hedgehog 2-style Spin Dash to Sonic CD, by qiuu and snkenjoi

 ### Sonic the Hedgehog 1 and 2

 - [Sonic 2 Delta](http://info.sonicretro.org/Sonic_2_Delta) - Sonic 2 fused with Sonic 1, with the unused level of Sonic 2, by Esrael.

+### Sonic the Hedgehog 3 and Knuckles

+- [Sonic 3 Complete](http://info.sonicretro.org/Sonic_3_Complete) - The definitive version of Sonic 3 and Knuckles, with a lot of new features, by Tiddles, Neo, That One Jig, ValleyBell, flamewing and Hayate.

+### Sonic 3D Blast

+- [Sonic 3D: Director's Cut](http://info.sonicretro.org/Sonic_3D:_Director%27s_Cut) - A director's cut of Sonic 3D Blast, by Sonic 3D original programmer.

 ## Gameplay Hacks

 > Hacks that are the same or nearly the same game, but with a different playstyle, missions.
 Boss-rush hacks are part of this category

+### Sonic the Hedgehog

+- [An Ordinary Sonic ROM Hack](http://shc.sonicresearch.org/history13/1) - A romhack inspired by creepypastas, by Cinossu.

 ### Sonic the Hedgehog 2